Shenukp1/BetterFitnessDiscordBot/README.md

  6. Download your logged data

 ## Python file Overview
- 1. main.py
+### `main.py`
 - Starts the bot and loads all commands in the /cmds folder
 - Indicates the bot has started with a message("Hello") on a secified channel
 - syncs slash commands so it shows up in the user interface

- 3. workout.py
-    handles all the
-    -
+### `main.py`
+- Starts the bot and connects it to Discord
+- Loads command files from the `cmds/` folder
+- Sends a greeting in a channel when it starts
+- Syncs slash commands with the test server